wp-plugins/check-and-enable-gzip-compression/readme.txt

 4. You’ll receive an alert when GZIP is enabled.

 == Changelog ==

+= 0.2 =
+* Added preview modus for testing
+* If enabled, only front-end is GZIP compressed, not admin area

 = 0.1 =
 * First version of the plugin.